 Hieromartyr Mark, Bishop of Arethusa, suffered for his faith in Christ under the emperor Julian the Apostate (361-363).
 By order of the emperor Constantine (May 21), Saint Mark had once destroyed a pagan temple and built a Christian church.

 When Julian came to the throne, he persecuted Christians and tried to restore paganism.
 Some citizens of Arethusa renounced Christianity and became pagans.
 Then Saint Mark’s enemies decided to take revenge on him.
 The old bishop hid himself from the persecutors at first, but then gave himself up when he learned that the pagans had tortured many people in their search for him.

 The holy Elder was led through the city and given over to torture.
 They tore out his hair, slashed his body, dragged him along the street, dumped him in a swamp, tied him up, and cut him with knives.

-St Gregory the Theologian (January 25) describes the sufferings of St Mark in his First Oration against Julian.
+Saint Gregory the Theologian (January 25) describes the sufferings of Saint Mark in his First Oration against Julian.
 Theodoritus of Cyrrhus also mentions him in his CHURCH HISTORY (Book 3, Ch.
 6)